 Ontario is a very small town located in the state of New York.
 With a population of 2,152 people and two constituent neighborhoods, Ontario is the 549th largest community in New York.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Ontario is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Ontario is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Ontario who work in sales jobs (14.93%), office and administrative support (14.03%), and law enforcement and fire fighting (13.93%).
+Ontario is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Ontario is a town of sales and office workers, production and manufacturing workers, and professionals.
+There are especially a lot of people living in Ontario who work in office and administrative support (15.12%), sales jobs (15.02%), and architecture and engineering (5.93%).

-Ontario is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Ontario doesn't have a public transportation system that people use for their commute.

-In terms of college education, Ontario is nearly on par with the US average for all cities of 21.84%: 20.53% of adults 25 and older in Ontario have a bachelor's degree or advanced degree.
+The percentage of adults in Ontario who are college-educated is close to the national average for all communities of 21.84%: 18.55% of the adults in Ontario have a bachelor's degree or advanced degree.

 The people who call Ontario home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Ontario residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Ontario include Italian, English, Irish, and Dutch.